AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 ### Import Postman Collection and set up environment variables

-Before you follow the steps, please make sure that you have downloaded the [Postman](https://www.postman.com/downloads/) application and have access to Experience Platform APIs.
-For this tutorial, we will be using a sandbox environment as it provides an isolated environments where you can try out functionality without mixing resources and data with your Production environment.
+Before you follow the steps, please ensure that you have downloaded the [Postman](https://www.postman.com/downloads/) application and have access to Experience Platform APIs.
+For this tutorial, we will be using a sandbox environment.
+It provides an isolated environment where you can try out functionality without mixing resources and data with your Production environment.
+Let's get started.

-1. Create a folder on your local machine named `DataInExperiencePlatform`.
-This folder will be used to save files used in the tutorial
+1. Create a folder on your local machine named `DataInExperiencePlatform` and will be used to save files used in the tutorial
 2. Download the [data.zip](../assets/data-generator/images/data.zip) file which contains files required for this tutorial.
 3. Unzip and save it under the `DataInExperiencePlatform` folder.
-4. Make a note of the location, as we might need it later when setting up the `file_path` environment variable
+4. Please make a note of the location, as we might need it later when setting up the `file_path` environment variable
 5. Launch Postman and create a new workspace.
 6. To create a new workspace, use the **Workspaces** dropdown menu at the left of Postman.
 You can select an existing workspace or create a new workspace for your project.
     ![Create workspace](../assets/data-generator/images/create-workspace.png)
 7. Enter a **Name** and optional **Summary** for your workspace and click **Create Workspace**.
 Postman will switch to your new workspace when you create it.
    ![Save workspace](../assets/data-generator/images/save-workspace.png)
-8. Now lets perform some additional settings to run our postman collections in this workspace.
-In the header of Postman, click the wrench icon and select "**Settings**" to open the settings modal.
+8. Now let's perform some additional settings to run our postman collections in this workspace.
+In the header of Postman, click the wrench icon and select **Settings** to open the settings modal.
 You can also use the keyboard shortcut (CMD/CTRL + ,) to open the modal.
-9. Under general tab, lets update the request time out in ms to `5000` ms and enable `allow reading file outside this directory`
+9. Under general tab, let's update the request time out in ms to `5000` ms and enable `allow reading file outside this directory`
     ![Settings](../assets/data-generator/images/settings.png)

 10. Select the environments option and click on the import option.
     ![Environment Import](../assets/data-generator/images/env-import.png)

-11. Lets import the downloaded json environment file, `DataInExperiencePlatform.postman_environment` and click **Import**
+11. Let's import the downloaded json environment file, `DataInExperiencePlatform.postman_environment`, and click **Import**
     ![Environment Import](../assets/data-generator/images/env-import.png)
 12. In Postman, select your environment in the top-right dropdown and click the eye icon to view the environment variables.
     ![Environment Selection](../assets/data-generator/images/env-selection.png)

 13. Make sure that the following environment variables are populated.
-Value for the below environment variables can be obtained from your [Adobe Developer Console](https://console.adobe.io/home) project
+For below environment variables, value can be obtained from your [Adobe Developer Console](https://console.adobe.io/home) project

     *  `CLIENT_SECRET`
     *  `API_KEY`